microsoft/vscode-docs/api/extension-guides/chat-tutorial.md

 # Tutorial: Build a code tutorial chat participant with the Chat API

 In this tutorial, you'll learn how to create a Visual Studio Code extension that integrates with the GitHub Copilot Chat experience.
-You'll use the Chat extension API to contribute a Chat participant.
+You'll use the Chat extension API to contribute a chat participant.
 Your participant will be a code tutor that can provide explanations and sample exercises for programming concepts.

 ## Prerequisites
 To get started, you will need the following: